arivero/pokego-cert-unpinning/README.md

-once the app is installed, make sure it is set up to use mitmproxy (use google if you don't know how) then run mitmdump --host -s script.py and launch the app I made this with python 2.
-If you have python 3 it will probably give you a syntax error.
-I'll fix this later, much like the rest of the problems
+once the app is installed, make sure it is set up to use mitmproxy (use google if you don't know how) then run mitmdump --host -s script.py and launch the app